Computational Paths -- An approach in the $LND_{EQ}-TRS_{2}$ system: Computational paths

 Another important question we want to answer is one that arises naturally when talking about equality: Is there a canonical proof for an expression $t_{1} = t_{2}$?
 In the language of computational paths, is there a normal path between $t_{1}$ and $t_{2}$ such that every other path can be reduced to this one?
-In \citet{Arttese}, it was proved that the answer is negative, this model also refutes the \gls{uip}).
+In \cite{Arttese}, it was proved that the answer is negative, this model also refutes the Uniqueness of Identity Proofs.